-Are you an investor who buys and sells properties?
-Do you deal in tax liens or deeds or engage in property investment activities in which you never hold on to property for longer than a year?
+Are you an investor engaged in real estate flipping?
+Do you deal in tax liens or deeds or engage in investment activities in which you never hold on to property for longer than a year?

-Let's get down to the meat and bones of setting up the right entity for flipping over properties.
+Let's get down to the meat and bones of setting up the right entity for flipping properties.

-You’re left exposed to the IRS.
+But there’s a problem with this approach: You’re left exposed to the IRS.
 If they decide your real estate investment is actually an “active business,” you’re toast.
 You’ll be subject to self-employment tax.
-Even worse, this judgment about whether your investment is a business is at the discretion of the Tax Court.
+Even worse, this judgment about whether your investment is actually business is at the discretion of the Tax Court.

 Your CPA may suggest that you can dodge the issue with Uncle Sam by setting up the LLC as an S-Corporation.
 The IRS treats S-corporations the same as partnerships.
-They’re both flow-through entities which income passes through to the 1040 of the owner.
-This way, his income is not subject to self-employment tax.
+They’re both pass-through entities where income passes through to the 1040 of the owner.
+This way, his or her income is not subject to self-employment tax.

 I’m sure you’ll agree this is a much better prospect.
 But we still have a problem.

 On the surface, everything looks hunky-dory.
 But upon closer inspection, you will realize that the advice from the CPA only protects you if taxes were your only problem.
 Unfortunately, this is not the case with most real estate investors.
 You will need to raise money at some point.

 Talk to someone with entity and tax chops (like us!), and they’ll know about this third alternative.
 It involves setting up a C-Corporation to handle your active real estate business while receiving your profits as W-2 income.
 This way, you won’t be considered self-employed or a business owner since your ownership is not part of your individual 1040.